Monday, October 23, 2017

 Friday, October 13, 2017

-As always, I first browsed around the Internet via Google and found a countless amount of websites talking about bottle's volumes/sizes and their respective names (and their respective ratio of 750ml contained per volume) like within the following table, but rare were the ones really specifically detailing bottle dimensions.
+As always, I first browsed around the Internet and found countless websites talking about bottle volumes/sizes and their respective names (and their respective ratio of 750ml contained per volume, similar to what I did in the following table), but rare were the sites really specifically detailing bottle dimensions.

 Bottle Sizes and Names Chart compiled by LeDomduVin 2017

-Therefore, I decided to write this post for those of you who might be in need for detailed information on bottles dimensions (height, Overall Width, Neck top, Neck Height, Shoulder width, Bottle body height, bottom of the bottle, etc...) and to create a table based on measurements of actual standard bottles of different formats from various regions that we have in our cellars.
+Therefore, I decided to write this post for those of you who might be in need of detailed information on bottles dimensions (height, overall width, neck top, neck height, shoulder width, bottle body height, the bottom of the bottle, etc...) and create a table based on the measurements of actual standard bottles of different formats from various regions.

-In fact, quite a few websites are showing you pictures of different bottles with or without dimensions, but not detailed enough, and other websites are too technical and do not necessarily offer a listing of the dimensions like in my table below (easy to see at one glance rather than to have to browse around various pictures or web pages).
+In fact, quite a few websites show you pictures of different bottles with or without dimensions, but they are not detailed enough, in my opinion.
+Other websites are too technical and do not necessarily offer a listing of the dimensions like in my table above and below (easy to see at one glance rather than to have to browse around various pictures or web pages).

-So as usual, unsatisfied by my search results, I decided to take the measurements of the bottles that I had on hand at the office and in our cellars and created the following easy to read "Bottle Dimensions" table.
+So, as usual, unsatisfied with my search results, I decided to do it myself.
+I took the measurements of the bottles I had on hand at the office and in our cellars to create the following easy-to-read "Bottle Dimensions" table.

-I decided to post it on my blog as I think it that, maybe, it could be useful for some of you in need of these kinds of details.
+Then, I posted it on my blog as it could be useful for some of you needing these kinds of details.

 So here it is.